garybake/blog/content/2023_03_24_vector_database_api.md

 		# db.client.schema.delete_class("Email")  # uncomment to delete table if needed
 		db.client.schema.create_class(class_obj)

 If you are recreating the class you'll need to uncomment the delete line.
 Trying to overwrite will fail.
+This is also useful for quickly emptying the table.
 The database will now have the email class and be ready to accept data.

 ### Upload data

+If this is your first run, its best to try with fewer emails.
+The get_email_data() function has a max_emails parameter.
+Set this to something like 20.

 Inserts are done in batches.
 It depends on your volume and size of the texts you are uploading.
 I found I had timeouts when uploading 3000+ full page documents (for another project) and batches of 50 worked well.